TestL-ab/TestL-ab.github.io/src/pages/docs/problem-overview.md

 ---

-> Despite its shortcomings, A/B testing is a powerful tool for optimizing websites and apps, improving user engagement, and driving conversions.
+> Despite some shortcomings, A/B testing is a powerful tool for optimizing websites and apps, improving user engagement, and driving conversions.
 By testing different variables and analyzing the results, businesses can make data-driven decisions that lead to better user experiences and potentially increased profitability.
 Due to these key advantages, our solution - Test Lab - takes the A/B testing approach to optimizing applications.